Giant

 The inciting incident occurs at 24 minutes when Bick proposes to Leslie and she accepts - disrupting both their lives.
 Leslie will leave her genteel Maryland world for the harsh, patriarchal Texas ranch culture she doesn't yet understand..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 52 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Luz Benedict dies in riding accident on Leslie's horse.
+This reveals the protagonist's commitment to Luz Benedict dies in riding accident on Leslie's horse.
 Luz bequeaths small parcel of land to Jett Rink in her will - setting up the future conflict.
 Leslie must now fully commit to being mistress of Reata without Luz as antagonist/obstacle., moving from reaction to action.

 The Collapse moment at 148 minutes (74% through) represents the emotional nadir.
 Here, At Jett's grand hotel opening, he humiliates himself - drunk, incoherent speech, passed out.
 Jordy's Mexican wife is refused service at Jett's hotel due to racism.
 Bick's dream of dynasty dies: Jordy rejected ranching, the racism Bick tolerated now wounds his own family.
-Everything Bick believed in collapses., indicates the protagonist at their lowest point.
+Everything Bick believed in collapses., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 160 minutes initiates the final act resolution at 80% of the runtime.
 Driving home, Bick stops at diner.
 When owner refuses to serve Mexican family, Bick fights him - and loses the fight.
 This moment of standing up against racism, despite losing, shows Bick has synthesized Leslie's values with his own courage.
 He's ready to be a new man., demonstrating the transformation achieved throughout the journey.